Skip to main content

 Won

-The Issuer has reached a decision in favor of the Merchant.
+The Issuer has decided in favor of the Merchant.

 Lost

-The Issuer has reached a decision in favor of the Cardholder.
+The Issuer has decided in favor of the cardholder.

 Click here to see a detailed list of all Dispute Stage and Status combinations and actions.